kugg/jerkeby/content/posts/Prototype-Poisoning.md

 A more dynamic approach (DAST), by tests the target application inputs with a `Prototype Poisoning Polyglot`.

 ### DAST (Prototype Poisoning Polyglot)
-A verification string value must be appended to a structurally valid JSON input containing the expected fields of the target application.
+Appending a custom prototype to all JSON objects can be a useful method to detect prototype poisoning.
+A "`__proto__`" string value must be appended to a structurally valid JSON input containing the expected fields of the target application.
 The input will get more coverage in the target application with a valid base request.

 Assuming the default input to an application is "`username`", "`password`" the base request would look like this.